ayastreb/11route/_posts/en/2016/2016-04-24-portugal-beaches.markdown

 It's about 300km drive from Lisbon.
 </section>
 <section class="text-block">
-First we visited Praia de Marinha beach.
-It is on of the most emblematic and beautiful beaches of Portugal.
+First, we visited Praia da Marinha beach.
+It is one of the most emblematic and beautiful beaches of Portugal.
-It is also considered on of the 10 best beaches in Europe by the Michelin Guide.
+It is also considered one of the 10 best beaches in Europe by the Michelin Guide.
 </section>

 <section class="image-gallery" itemscope itemtype="http://schema.org/ImageGallery">